abidrahman/Discovering-OpenMP/README.md

 ### Data output

-Data output is automattically placed as logfiles/data_output.
+Data output is automattically placed as `logfiles/data_output`.
 Change the name of this file to preserve it, else it will be overwritten the next time the program is run.

-Data input is also automattically placed in the logfiles folder as logfiles/data_input.
+Data input is also automattically placed in the logfiles folder as `logfiles/data_input`.

-Make clean will remove the default data_output and data_input files
+Make clean will remove the default `data_output` and `data_input` files